Power tower (exercise): Exercises

 The knee raise exercise will work the lower abdominals, and can also work the obliques (see abdominal external oblique muscle and abdominal internal oblique muscle) if one twists the torso during the exercise.
-This version of the knee raise has been praised by fitness communities for its effectiveness as working the abdominal muscles.
+This version of the knee raise has been praised by fitness communities for its effectiveness, as working the abdominal muscles.
 Previous research has shown that a captain's chair knee raise will elicit a greater electromyography (EMG) response than the standard crunch.
 This means that the knee raise in the captain's chair will have more activation in the muscle than the standard crunch.
 However, 2013 research has shown that it has the same EMG activity as the standard crunch.
 This newer research is yet to be published.
-One aspect that both research agree on is that there is no difference in activation of upper rectus abdominis and lower rectus abdominis, as it is speculated that the muscle acts as one and cannot be differentiated.
+One aspect that both researches agree on is that there is no difference in activation of upper rectus abdominis and lower rectus abdominis, as it is speculated that the muscle acts as one and cannot be differentiated.

 Advanced users may increase resistance by wearing a weighted vest or ankle weights, holding a dumbbell between the feet, kettlebells on the toes, a resistance band tied from one's feet to the bottom of the tower, or other heavy weights.